soly33tworks/ME-PHYS_Undergraduate_Courses/ME299-Summer_Practice_I/readme.md

 # Load Cell DAQ and Calibration

 ## Overview
 Mass measurement and calibration using strain-gauge based load cells.
-For added increase in precision (mostly for fun), pressure-humidity-temperature sensor is added in order to correct the measurements later on.
+For added increase in precision (and mostly for fun), pressure-humidity-temperature sensor is added in order to correct the measurements later on.
 For details, see the report in my ResearchGate profile.

 ## Solidworks Assembly and Wiring Diagram